ashwinstender/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 **Activity**

-Subjects (n = 30) are numberede from 1 to 30.
+Subjects (n = 30) are numbered from 1 to 30.
 The corresponding activites are:

 1.WALKING